 Under Home Screen in the Focus Settings, you will see Options, which lets you further customize Focus on iOS 15 with the following choices:

 - Dim Lock Screen: Toggle this on to dim your lock screen when the selected Focus mode is enabled.

 - Delayed Delivery: Enable this to send notifications not on your “Allowed” list directly to Notification Center until the Focus mode is turned off.

 - Hide Notification Badges: Turn this off to hide the notification badges on Home Screen apps.

-How to turn on Focus mode on iPhone running iOS 15
+How to turn on Focus mode in iOS 15

 - Open the Control Center on your iPhone.

 - On iPhones with Face ID: Swipe down from the top-right corner.